coderefinery/documentation/content/gh_workflow.md

 ## Migrating your own documentation to Sphinx

-- First convert your documentation to RST using [Pandoc](https://pandoc.org)
+- First convert your documentation to markdown using [Pandoc](https://pandoc.org)
 - Create a file `index.rst` which lists all other RST files and provides the table of contents.
 - Add a `conf.py` file.
 You can generate a starting point for `conf.py` and